Sign up NOW for GYOP 2021

-Please be aware that ONLY Primary schools in England, Scotland and Wales (5 to 11 year-olds) are eligible to take part in the GYOP project and will be allocated kits in 2020.
+Please be aware that ONLY Primary schools in England, Scotland and Wales (5 to 11 year-olds) are eligible to take part in the GYOP project and will be allocated kits.

 Start chitting your seed potatoes on Tuesday 18 February 2020, this will take about two weeks.

 Chitting will speed up the ageing process of your potatoes, by exposing them to light and, more importantly, a bit of warmth.
 This will cause the eyes of the seed potato to start sprouting and should result in a better crop.

 Tuesday 3 March 2020

 All schools taking part in the GYOP competition will be planting on this date.
 This year we have extended the project by 1 week to give you 15 weeks to grow a successful crop before harvesting on Tuesday 16 June 2020

 By now, you should by now have chitted your potatoes but don’t worry if not, you can still plant them, just be extra careful not to over water them before they have had a chance to get established.

 Also, don’t forget to label your grow-bags to help identify the variety growing.
 You could win a prize for your school by showing us how you labelled your bags.

 15 weeks from planting to harvesting.

 To grow a successful crop of potatoes in your grow bags, your potatoes will need: light, water, food, space and air.

 Make sure you find the perfect spot to stand your bag, keep the soil moist but not wet and don’t forget to top up your soil as the plant grows, to give the potatoes plenty of room.

 Watch out for late frosts too, potato plants hate frost!